zewelor/spree_bootstrap_frontend/README.md

 Installation
 -------

-**WARNING: The master branch is currently built against spree edge!**
+**WARNING: Master branch is actively developed against spree edge, use a stable branch for production!**

 Add the following to your gemfile